KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.4.4 =
+* Bug Fix: Styled the Tweet list item to height: auto, so that general theme styling does not alter the height of the Tweets.

 = 1.4.3 =
 * Bug Fix: Hovering over the Tweet date now correctly shows the time adjusted for timezone. (thanks dr4g0nus)